Member Awareness Program

 How to protect your information

 - Read your bank, credit card, and account statements.
-If a statement has mistakes or doesn’t come on time, contact the business.
+If a statement has errors or doesn’t come on time, contact the business.

 - Shred all documents containing personal information: bank statements, unused checks, deposit slips, credit card statements, pay stubs, medical billings and invoices.